bobanetwork/zkrand/README.md

 zkRand is a t-out-of-n threshold scheme that runs among a group of n distributed members.
 The protocol consists of two
 components:
-a snark-based non-interactive distributed key generation (NI-DKG) and randomness generation based on threshold bls-signatures.
+a snark-based non-interactive distributed key generation (NIDKG) and randomness generation based on threshold bls-signatures.

 ### To build: